GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 Anything that could be added to ``Your Library`` found online should have an option called ``Add to Your Library...``, that spawns a pop-up or extends a menu that gives Regina the option to save it somewhere.

 ## Why did I choose these ones?
-I thought they would give more control, express purpose clearly, allow Regina to find and add songs to her library easier.
+I thought they would give more control, express purpose clearly, allow Regina to find and add songs to her library in less steps.

 ## Figma Prototypes
 Here's the [prototype](https://www.figma.com/file/qAa7DvyAHcFIZXxjQvdMpx/Spotify-(Copy)?type=design&node-id=615%3A141&mode=design&t=deZIyV7Zcdr3WKVv-1).